Oral Health America: Medical Dental Dialogues

 In 2008, the program's topic was the relationship between periodontal disease and systemic health.
 In 2009, the symposium focused on collaborative health care for older adults.
 In May 2011, the symposium was named "Collaborative Health Care for Diabetes: A Symposium for Creating a Medical-Dental Dialogue Among Health Care Professionals".

 NSTEP (National Spit Tobacco Education Program)

-NSTEP encourages young baseball players to talk to their coaches and parents about tobacco addiction and the health risks of using tobacco products, including spit and smokeless tobacco.
+NSTEP encouraged young baseball players to talk to their coaches and parents about tobacco addiction and the health risks of using tobacco products, including spit and smokeless tobacco.

-Each year, the NSTEP works with Little League Baseball and Softball to educate families about the risks of spit tobacco use, including oral cancer, gum disease, tooth decay, and nicotine addiction.
+The NSTEP worked with Little League Baseball and Softball to educate families about the risks of spit tobacco use, including oral cancer, gum disease, tooth decay, and nicotine addiction.
 During the 10-Day Little League Baseball World Series, NSTEP provides tobacco and health education to baseball players and their families.

 Campaign for Oral Health Equity

 Oral Health America's advocacy centers on improving oral health care access; in 2009, the organization worked with the American Dental Education Association (ADEA), Dental Health Foundation, National Consumers League, Institute for Oral Health, and the Association of State and Territorial Dental Directors (ASTDD) to implore lawmakers to include oral health provisions in health reform legislation.
 On October 20, 2009, Oral Health America joined 140 organizations in supporting an advertisement in Roll Call (newspaper).